 Here's my page that will tell you all about Free Year-Round Beaches on Cape Cod

 They're all well worth a visit!

 I hope this information helps.
 If you have any other questions, please feel free to ask!

 P.S.
 I know it's not polite to ask someone's age, so I won't. ;-)

-I'll just mention that if you're aged 62 or over, you can buy an "America the Beautiful" Senior Pass
+I'll just mention that if you're aged 62 or over, you're eligible for a US National Parks Senior Pass

-Free passes are also available for military members and their families, as well as disabled individuals.
+Free US National Parks passes are also available for military members and their families, as well as for disabled individuals.